Arotte/exam-exercises/README.md

 # exam-exercises

-This is a repo to store my solutions for the IT matura exams while practicing.
+This is a repo to store my solutions for the higher level IT matura exams while practicing.

 All solutions are written in C++, and mainly use these libraries:
 * algorithm